ChillThemes/ChillThemes-Shortcodes/readme.txt

 Enables custom shortcodes for use in any of our Chill Themes.

+You can see a demo of all the shortcodes this plugin adds below:

+* <a href="http://demos.chillthemes.com/luminaria/shortcodes">ChillThemes Shortcodes</a>

 == Installation ==

 1. Unzip and upload 'chillthemes-shortcodes' to the '/wp-content/plugins/' directory